akshayreddykotha/sql-data-exploration-project/README.md

 1. A **semi-join** returns the rows of the first table where it can find a match in the second table.

+*Trivia*:
+1. JOIN keywords works for INNER JOIN.
+It is the default join in SQL.

 #### Questions

 1. Provide a table for all web_events associated with account name of Walmart.
 There should be three columns.
 Be sure to include the primary_poc, time of the event, and the channel for each event.
 Additionally, you might choose to add a fourth column to assure only Walmart events were chosen.